pyranges/pyrle/README.md

 - Write tests that generate random vectors and compares the results from pyrle and S4Vectors.
 - Unit-tests
+- Implement getattribute
+- Add pseudocounts-option when dividing?
-- Test that works in multi-cpu code (pickling)
+- Test that from GRanges to GRles to Granges gives original GRanges
-- Add more operations (multiply, divide)
+- Add options to easily get keys and values from GRles

 ## Example